 - Exterior 120-volt outlet provides an exterior GFCI protected electrical source.
 TV outlet and HDMI port provides reception for an exterior television.
-It is pre-wired and integrated into the Cable/Satellite TV system. - Furnace exhaust vent should be cleaned regularly.
+It is pre-wired and integrated into the Cable/Satellite TV system. - 2.
+Furnace exhaust vent should be cleaned regularly.
 When operating furnace, be sure exhaust can escape into a well ventilated area.
 Air coming from vent can be hot.
 When parking the touring coach, be sure to have proper clearance in venting area. - 3.
 Folding step with auto extend/retract, step out warning buzzer, and lock extended switch for easy entry into the touring coach.

-- 4. House battery storage compartment. - 5.
-Generator location.
-All switching is done automatically. - 6.
+- 4. Generator location.
+All switching is done automatically. - 5.
 Power skylight.
-Opens and closes via Multiplex System. - 7.
-Roof air conditioner - 8.
-Power boosted omni-directional TV antenna is wired into TV outlets on exterior of coach and inside the front overhead roof locker. - 9.
-Patio awning operating and care instructions are including in this section. - 10.
-Body Kit. - 11.
-Exterior door light comes on when the door is open.
+Opens and closes via Multiplex System. - 6.
+Roof air conditioner - Power boosted omni-directional TV antenna is wired into TV outlets on exterior of coach and inside the front overhead roof locker. - 8.
+Patio awning operating and care instructions are including in this section. - 9.
+Body Kit. - Exterior door light comes on when the door is open.
 Can be turned on or off manually via a switch on the dash near the ignition switch.